semgrep/semgrep/README.md

 1. Register on <a href="https://go.semgrep.dev/login-ghrmgo" target="_blank">semgrep.dev</a>

-2. Explore the demo project
+2. Explore the demo findings to learn how Semgrep works

 3. Scan your project by navigating to `Projects > Scan New Project > Run scan in CI`